MikeDenisov/mikedenisov.github.io/_projects/sportsagent.md

 </div>

 ### Overview
-"Manage the Stars: Sports Agent" is a dynamic mobile game that puts players in the role of a sports agent.
-As the mastermind behind the careers of virtual athletes, players navigate the competitive world of professional sports.
-From negotiating contracts and endorsements to making crucial career decisions, the game offers a comprehensive experience of what it takes to manage and guide sports stars to success.
+**Manage the Stars: Sports Agent** is a dynamic mobile game that immerses players in the role of a sports agent.
+As the architect of virtual athletes' careers, players navigate the competitive world of professional sports.
+They negotiate contracts, manage endorsements, and make crucial career decisions, providing a comprehensive experience of guiding sports stars to success.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">